What is the State Seal of Biliteracy (SSB)?

 1. Complete all English Language Arts requirements for graduation (40 credits) with a GPA of 2.0 or higher in those classes.

-2. Pass a standardized English Language Arts assessment (1050 or higher on the Reading Inventory test)
+2. Pass a standardized English Language Arts assessment ('met standard' on the 11th grade Smarter Balanced ELA Assessment)

 3. Demonstrate advanced proficiency in one or more languages other than English through one of the following methods:

 - Successful completion of 4th year coursework in a world language, attaining an overall grade point average of 3.0 or above in that course

 - Score of 3 or above on a world language Advanced Placement exam